Nettles and Herb Book Review

 A Field Guide and Wild Food Cookbook

 This beautiful herb profile of nettles comes from my favorite "spring" herb book.
 The reason I say "spring", because most of the wild-crafting I do is in the spring.
 This book is a cookbook also with master recipes that provide you with lots of options for preparation.
-It shows you gorgeous illustrations and information for plant identification that is an excellent resource for wild-crafting.
+It shows you gorgeous illustrations and information for plant identification that is an excellent resource for wild-crafting.You, too, will just drool over the beautiful illustrations, fabulous detailed information and delicious recipes.
+If you enjoy cookbooks or herb books, this book will be a special addition to your personal library.

-Available from Botanical Arts Press and Amazon
+Available from Botanical Arts Press and Amazon.

 Comments